B.C. Provincial Budget Tax Changes

 Provincial Sales Tax

-Effective October 1, 2017, natural gas for use in an internal-combustion engine for any rolling stock or vehicle when run on rails is exempt from the 3 cent per litre tax on locomotive fuel.
+Effective on a date to be specified by regulation, natural gas for use in an internal-combustion engine for any rolling stock or vehicle when run on rails is exempt from the 3 cent per litre tax on locomotive fuel.

 Small Business Corporate Income Tax Rate reduced.

-Tax credit rate on the taxable amount of dividends (other than eligible dividends) reduced.
+Dividend tax credit rate on other than eligible dividends reduced.